con-ji/hmwk/README.md

 # hmwk
 Webapp using CV to read homework and provide the user a list of useful and relevant sources.
-Created at CalHacks 2016.
+Created at CalHacks 2016 with a pretty nice team.

+Authors: Anna Brewer, Eric Hou, Jason Ji, Jonathan Tan